Blog/MK-677 vs Ipamorelin: Oral vs Injectable GH

 Ipamorelin is a synthetic pentapeptide (Aib-His-D-2-Nal-D-Phe-Lys-NH2) that earned the title "first selective growth hormone secretagogue" in the landmark Raun et al. study.
 It stimulates GH release through the ghrelin receptor, but with a selectivity profile unlike any other compound in its class.

-Its half-life is approximately 2 hours, producing a single GH peak at about 40 minutes post-injection that declines exponentially (Johansen et al., Eur J Clin Pharmacol, 1999).
+Its half-life is approximately 2 hours, with a GH peak at about 40 minutes post-injection and dose-proportional pharmacokinetics (Johansen et al., Eur J Clin Pharmacol, 1999).
 Standard dosing is 100-300 mcg subcutaneously, typically paired with CJC-1295 for synergistic GHRH-GHRP activation.

 How Do Their Mechanisms Differ?

 Both compounds target the ghrelin receptor on the pituitary gland.
-The difference lies in activation pattern and downstream effects.
+The difference lies in activation pattern, duration, and downstream effects.

 MK-677: Full Ghrelin Receptor Agonist